Why Digital Audit Trails Are Critical for Modern Evidence Management

 Why Digital Audit Trails Matter in Evidence Management

-This blog explores why digital audit trails are now mission-critical in modern evidence management, how they ensure compliance, and the role they play in secure and defensible investigations.
+This guide explains why digital audit trails are now foundational to modern evidence management, how they enforce compliance, and what role they play in building defensible, court-ready investigations.

 Why Digital Audit Trails Matter in Modern Evidence Management